 Registering your child early doesn’t necessarily mean you’ll have to pay the whole amount in full at that time.
 You may have to pay an initial deposit upfront, but getting started early can help you budget for the remaining costs and have enough time to save the rest.

 It’s also important to start saving money for summer camp costs as soon as possible.
 You might even want to create a savings account devoted specifically for this need.

-Synchrony Bank is a great option for this, paying 1.75 percent on your balance and there’s no minimum balance requirement.
+Barclays is a great option for this, paying 2.20 percent (22x the national average) on your balance and there’s no minimum balance requirement.

 Apply For Financial Assistance

 If you’re struggling to figure out how to pay for summer camp, scholarship funding, grants, or other financial assistance may be available.

 Usually, camps offered by local park districts and the YMCA or YWCA will offer lower-income families the opportunity to receive assistance.

 You will most likely have to provide information on your current employment and income but this might vary by area.
 Be sure to check out the options and specific requirements where you live.
 If you think you qualify, this can be a great way to make summer camp more affordable.

 Your community may offer discount summer camp programs and you may not even know about it!
 That’s why it’s important to be involved in your community.
 It’ll help alert you to these announcements.